Purchase of commissions in the British Army

-Commissioned office in the English and later British Army could be purchased for either infantry or cavalry regiments from the 17th to 19th centuries.
-This avoided the need to wait to be promoted for merit or seniority, and was the usual way to obtain a commission in the Army.
-The practice began in 1683, during the reign of King Charles II, and continued until it was abolished on 1 November 1871, as part of the Cardwell Reforms.
-Formally, the purchase price of a commission was a cash bond for good behaviour, liable to be forfeited if found guilty of cowardice, desertion, or gross misconduct.
+Between the 17th and 19th centuries, officer's commissions in infantry and cavalry units of the English and British armies could be purchased.
+This avoided the need to wait to be promoted for merit or seniority, and was the usual way to obtain a rank in both armies.
+The practice began in 1683 during the reign of Charles II of England.
+It existed until it was abolished on 1 November 1871 as part of the Cardwell Reforms.
+Formally, the purchase price of a commission was a cash bond for good behaviour, liable to be forfeited if the officer in question was found guilty of cowardice, desertion, or gross misconduct.

 Great Britain and Ireland

-Only commissions in cavalry and infantry regiments could be purchased and therefore only those up to the rank of colonel.
+Only commissions in cavalry and infantry regiments could be purchased, up to the rank of colonel.
 Commissions in the Royal Engineers and the Royal Artillery were awarded to those who graduated from a course at the Royal Military Academy, Woolwich and subsequent promotion was by seniority.
-Also, the Royal Navy never practised the sale of commissions, with advancement in officer ranks being solely by merit or seniority, at least in theory (in practice, the requirement for new officers to purchase expensive uniforms and study materials restricted naval commissions to sons of the middle and upper classes).
+Moreover, the Royal Navy never practised the sale of commissions, officer promotion being solely by merit or seniority (at least in theory).

-Justifications for the practice

-There were several rationalisations for the sale of commissions: